syntasso/workshop/writing-a-promise/README.md

 ### X-as-a-Service Request Pipeline

-Next, you will build the pipeline required to transform a Promise request into the Kubernetes resources required to create a running instance of the Jenkins service.
+Next, you will build the pipeline to transform a Promise request into the Kubernetes resources required to create a running instance of the Jenkins service.

 `cd request-pipeline-image`